SmartObject

 custom DateTimePicker:

-Extension methods proved impractical because editors wouldn't suggest their names and would instead report that the method doesn't exist.
+Extension methods proved impractical because their names were not suggested by code editors, which instead reported that the method did not exist.
 Therefore, their support was discontinued.
 Today, it's more common to use composition or inheritance to extend class functionality.

 Getting Class Name